Padmaavat: Plot

 Padmavati journeys to Mewar with Ratan Singh and is blessed by his royal priest, Raghav Chetan.
 Chetan later intrudes into the palace secretly and spies upon an intimate moment between Ratan and Padmavati, and is subsequently banished.
 He then travels to Delhi and informs Alauddin of Padmavati's beauty.
 Alauddin, who is fixated with having anything that is exceptional, invites the Rajputs to Delhi, but his invitation is rejected.
 Enraged, he lays siege to Ratan Singh's capital Chittor.
 After six months of an unsuccessful siege, Alauddin feigns peace on account of Holi and is allowed to enter Chittor, where he meets Ratan Singh.
 He asks to see Padmavati; Ratan Singh grants this request, but only momentarily while preventing Alauddin from seeing her face.
 Ratan Singh is tricked by Khilji and is taken to Delhi as a prisoner.

 Upon Queen Nagmati's insistence, Padmavati agrees to see Alauddin under some conditions: she will meet Ratan first, there would be no male guardians during their meet and Chetan will be executed for his earlier treachery.
 Alauddin agrees; Padmavati then travels to Delhi to meet him.
 Meanwhile, Alauddin survives an assassination plot by his nephew, though he is wounded.
-When his nephew visits him recovering in bed to gloat of his victory, Alauddin awakens and kills him.
+When his nephew visits him recovering in bed to finish him off, Alauddin awakens and kills him.
 The Rajputs, disguised in women's dress, plan to ambush the Khilji soldiers in the morning, at the time for morning namāz.
 Padmavati, along with Chittor's generals, Gora and Badal, frees Ratan Singh, and escapes with Mehrunisa's help.
 Ratan confronts Alauddin, who urges Ratan to take this opportunity to kill him in his weakened state.
 However, Ratan refuses as this is against the Rajput creed of not attacking the wounded.
 The Rajput ambush goes ahead as planned, but the Khilji soldiers are alerted to it and repulse the attack, killing the Rajputs who allow the King and Queen to escape.